mohamedelbanoe1907/automata_practical_exam_-20912021100250-/automata_practical_exam_[20912021100250]/README.md

 - `requirements.txt`: Dependencies file (indicates no external libraries).

 ---
  Section 1: DFA Design

 Task Being Solved: Construct a DFA that accepts all binary strings where the substring "101" appears at least once.
 Solution Description and Diagram:
     The detailed formal description of the DFA and its state diagram are provided in the PDF file located at:
     `problem1_dfa_101/DFA_Problem1_Solution.pdf`
+    A Python script `dfa_101_simulator.py` is also provided in the `problem1_dfa_101/` folder to simulate the designed DFA.
+How to run/test:
+    - The theoretical design can be verified by reviewing the design provided (in PDF or here).
+    - To run the DFA simulator with built-in test strings:
+      ```bash
+      cd problem1_dfa_101
+      python dfa_101_simulator.py
+      ```

 ---